The Great British Bake Off series 6: Episode 10: Final

-In the final signature challenge, the bakers had to make 16 iced buns, of which there must be two kinds, in three hours.
-In the technical, the judges decided to use one of Paul's recipes; the bakers had to bake six raspberry-flavoured mille-feuille with fondant icing in two hours.
+In the final signature challenge, the bakers had to make 16 iced buns, of which there must be 2 kinds, in 3 hours.
+In the technical challenge, the judges decided to use one of Paul Hollywood's recipes; the bakers had to bake 6 raspberry-flavoured mille-feuille with fondant icing in 2 hours.
 The recipe involved pastry – something all of the bakers had struggled with in Week Six.
-In the final Showstopper, the bakers were given four hours to make a classic British cake in a minimum three-layered presentation.
+In the final showstopper, the bakers were given 4 hours to make a classic British cake in a minimum three-layered presentation.

 Masterclasses

 Mary and Paul show how to bake some of their favourite recipes and technical challenges.